 In these actual orthodontic crises, the intervention of a knowledgeable professional is necessary, so don’t wait.
 If you have injuries to your face or jaw, you may need help from someone other than your orthodontist, so take action right away.

-If you’re dealing with a true orthodontic emergency, the first thing you should do is stay calm.
-Call your orthodontist and explain what happened, how you’re feeling, and what kind of injuries or symptoms you’re experiencing.
-Getting your orthodontist involved as soon as possible is critical to the success of the next steps.
+If you’re dealing with a true orthodontic emergency in Everett, the first thing you should do is stay calm.
+Call your Everett orthodontist and explain what happened, how you’re feeling, and what kind of injuries or symptoms you’re experiencing.
+Getting your orthodontist in Everett involved as soon as possible is critical to the success of the next steps.
 Keeping them informed allows them to analyze the damage better and devise a strategy for dealing with the situation.
 Once you’ve planned a strategy, start to work on it right away to prevent new problems from forming or worsening.

 As you can see, little issues might arise from time to time and can be readily resolved; however, if a major problem arises, it must be addressed immediately.